-TITLE/DESCRIPTION GRANTOR AGENCY FT Revenue General Fund Cash Match Total Program Funding ire EMS Four for Life Virginia Department of Health \$126,258 \$0 \$0 \$126,25 • all registered vehicles and returns 26% of the revenue to localipment and supplies used by EMS personnel. alities to be used for tr aining of Emergency / Medical Service s (EMS) ćo ĆECC E Virginia Department of Fire Programs \$566,511 \$0 \$566,5 Fire Training Fund Funds are provided through the Aid to and public education activities.
-Localities Fire Programs Fund for Emergency Services to su Funds are provided through the Aid to and public education activities.
-Localities Fire Programs Fund for Emergency Services to su Virginia Department of Emergency oport training, equipme ent, supplies and ov ertime for fire tra ining exercises Funds are provided through the Aid to and public education activities.
-Hazmat Calls Answered Localities Fire Programs Fund for Emergency Services to su Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency N oport training, equipme \$5,000 ent, supplies and ov ertime for fire tra ning exercises \$5,0 Funds are provided through the Aid to and public education activities.
-Hazmat Calls Answered Funds are provided through a contract Localities Fire Programs Fund for Emergency Services to su Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency N oport training, equipme \$5,000 \$0 salaries, equipmer ertime for fire tra ning exercises Funds are provided through the Aid to and public education activities.
-Hazmat Calls Answered Funds are provided through a contract responding to state-approved hazardo Hazmat Agreement Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency ous materials calls.
-Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency Management \$5,000 Management (VDEM) for \$10,000 \$0 salaries, equipmer \$0 st and physicals f \$5,0 or fire fighters \$10,0
+TITLE/DESCRIPTION GRANTOR AGENCY FT Revenue General Fund Cash Match Total Program Funding ire MS Four for Life Virginia Department of Health \$126,258 \$0 \$0 \$126,25 • all registered vehicles and returns 26% of the revenue to loc ipment and supplies used by EMS personnel. lities to be used for tr aining of Emergenc y Medical Service s (EMS) Virginia Department of Fire Programs \$566,511 \$0 \$0 Fire Training Fund Funds are provided through the Aid to I and public education activities.
+Localities Fire Programs Fund for Emergency Services to sup Funds are provided through the Aid to I and public education activities.
+Localities Fire Programs Fund for Emergency Services to sup port training, equipme ent, supplies and ov ertime for fire tra ining exercises Funds are provided through the Aid to I and public education activities.
+Hazmat Calls Answered Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency N port training, equipme \$5,000 ent, supplies and ov ertime for fire tra \$0 ining exercises \$5,00 Funds are provided through the Aid to I and public education activities.
+Hazmat Calls Answered Funds are provided through a contract Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency N port training, equipme \$5,000 \$0 \$0 \$0 \$1 \$2 \$3 ertime for fire tra \$0 ining exercises Funds are provided through the Aid to I and public education activities.
+Hazmat Calls Answered Funds are provided through a contract responding to state-approved hazardor Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency us materials calls.
+Virginia Department of Emergency Management tual agreement with the Virginia Department of Emergency Management \$5,000 anagement (VDEM) for \$0 \$0 \$0 st and physicals f \$5,00 \$5,00 or fire fighters \$10,00

-TITLE/DESCRIPTION GRANTOR AGENCY FTE Revenue General Fund Cash Match Total Program Funding -ire NIMS Officer Department of Homeland Security \$142,922 \$0 \$0 \$142,92 t of Homeland Security to pay for a contract employee and associated costs that perfo · ompliance UASI Exercise & Training Department of Homeland Security 1.0 \$64,033 \$98,691 \$0 \$162,72 Funds are provided by the Departmen t of Homeland Security to pay for 1 FTE and associated cos sts, to perfo orms Exercise and d Training functions in Alexandria and the region.
-UASI Regional Planner 24 Department of Homeland Security 1.0 \$64,033 \$92,067 \$0 \$156,10 t of Homeland Security to pay for 1 FTE and associated cos sts, which p erforms regional planning activities in Alexandria and the region.
-Recreation United States Department of Agriculture \$139,000 \$0 \$0 \$139,00 United States Department of Agriculture the City for up to two meals per day at 26 summer programen are eligible for free or reduce priced meals. m sites that · · 1, USDA Summer Food The USDA provides reimbursement to the City for up to two meals per day at 26 summer program m sites that · · \$139,00 in which 50
+TITLE/DESCRIPTION GRANTOR AGENCY FTE Revenue General Fund Cash Match Total Program Funding Fire NOTON A - -11C NIMS Officer Department of Homeland Security \$142,922 \$0 \$0 \$142,92 Funds are provided by the Department functions in Alexandria and the region. of Homeland Security to pay for a contract employee and associated costs that perfo orms National Incide nt Management co ompliance UASI Exercise & Training Department of Homeland Security 1.0 \$64,033 \$98,691 \$0 \$162,7 -unds are provided by the Department of Homeland Security to pay for 1 FTE and associated cos ts, to perfo orms Exercise and d Training functions in Alexandria and the region.
+UASI Regional Planner 24 Department of Homeland Security 1.0 \$64,033 \$92,067 \$0 \$156,1 of Homeland Security to pay for 1 FTE and associated cos \$156,1 the region.
+Funds are provided by the Department I planning activities in Alexandria and the region.
+Funds are provided by the Department Recreation USDA Summer Food The USDA provides reimbursement to t of Homeland Security to pay for 1 FTE and associated cos ts, which p performs regional \$139,000 I planning activities in Alexandria and the region. \$139,0 Funds are provided by the Department Recreation USDA Summer Food The USDA provides reimbursement to t of Homeland Security to pay for 1 FTE and associated cos United States Department of Agriculture the City for up to two meals per day at 26 summer program ts, which p performs regional \$139,000 I planning activities in Alexandria and the region. \$139,0